Gobble up the attention!

 Have clients something exciting to look forward to after ravishing their Turkey dinner by posting a preview of the stuff you’ll have on sale for Black Friday.

-Highlight seasonal flavors by posting about them on social media.
+Invite your audience to try your seasonal variants by highlighting them on social media.

-This post by Philosophy features their variants for the season.
-Who could resist the scene of caramel drizzle, apple cider, and spiced cinnamon stick in chilly fall?
+This post by Philosophy features their offerings for the season.
+Who could resist the scene of these sweet and spicy scents in chilly fall?

 Thanksgiving is all about family bonding over a mouth-watering dinner spread.
 However, it could also mean a lot of kitchen utensils to clean up after all the holiday cooking and eating.

-Clorox’s Instagram video post last year subtly acknowledges this but still manages to focus on the value of family.
+Clorox’s previous Instagram video post subtly acknowledges this but still manages to focus on the value of family.
 The lines used in the video incorporate their brand into the season’s festivities: “Clean is the beginning.
 What comes next is gratitude.”

 Shake Shack knows that families celebrating Thanksgiving most likely wouldn’t pick up burgers or hotdogs for dinner.
 However, a group of friends probably would.